microsoft/rushstack.io-website/pages/api/node-core-library.iexecutableresolveoptions.environment.md

 ## IExecutableResolveOptions.environment property

 The environment variables for the child process.
-If omitted, process.env will be used.

 <b>Signature:</b>

 ```typescript
 environment?: NodeJS.ProcessEnv;
 ```

+## Remarks

+If `environment` and `environmentMap` are both omitted, then `process.env` will be used.
+If `environment` and `environmentMap` cannot both be specified.